-- The Governance, Board Development and Human Resources Committee Chair for the Board Chair; - The Board Chair for Directors and the CEO; - The Employee's supervisor for all other Employees.
+- (c) "Code" means this Code of Conduct. - (d) "Code Administrator" means the person who administers and implements the provisions of the Code.
+The Code Administrator for each Director or Employee is as follows: - The Governance, Board Development and Human Resources Committee Chair for the Board Chair; - The Board Chair for Directors and the CEO; - The Employee's supervisor for all other Employees.

 A supervisor may refer any issue or situation covered by the Code to the Chief Executive Officer (CEO) and IAC's General Counsel.
-The CEO and General Counsel may refer any issue or situation covered by the Code to the Ethics Commissioner.

-- (e) "Covered Individuals" means all IAC employees ("Employees"), and all members of IAC's board of directors ("Directors"); - (f) "Director" means a member of the board of directors as appointed by an Order in Council through the Government of Alberta. - (g) "Employee" means all individuals employed by IAC regardless of position classification (parttime, temporary, permanent, and full-time positions); - (h) "IAC" means the Invest Alberta Corporation; - "Offence" means an offence created under the Criminal Code of Canada, Controlled Drugs and Substances Act or applicable securities legislation; - (j) "Senior Official" means the Board Chair and CEO.
+- (e) "Covered Individuals" means all IAC employees ("Employees"), and all members of IAC's board of directors ("Directors"); - (f) "Director" means a member of the board of directors as appointed by an Order in Council through the Government of Alberta. - (g) "Employee" means all individuals employed by IAC regardless of position classification (parttime, temporary, permanent, and full-time positions); - (h) "IAC" means the Invest Alberta Corporation; - (i) "Offence" means an offence created under the Criminal Code of Canada, Controlled Drugs and Substances Act or applicable securities legislation; - (j) "Senior Official" means the Board Chair and CEO.